 Principal Learning Outcomes

-By the end of the module, the student will be expected to have acquired familiarity with a range of macroeconomic issues in breadth and in depth.
-Learning in breadth involves familiarisation with the language of macroeconomics, the measurement of macroeconomic aggregates, recent trends in macroeconomic variables, and issues in macroeconomic policy.
-Learning in depth involves the capacity to apply theory to the solution of macroeconomic problems by postulating simple structural models, including definitions, assumptions, and behavioural characteristics of economic agents, using a combination of mathematical and graphical techniques.
+Subject Knowledge and Understanding:…(i) demonstrate a familiarity with a range of macroeconomic issues in breadth and depth; (ii) demonstrate a familiarity with the language of macroeconomics and the measurement of macroeconomic aggregates; (iii) show an awareness of recent trends in macroeconomic variables and issues in macroeconomic policy; (iv) the capacity to apply theory to the solution of macroeconomic problems by postulating simple structural models, including definitions, assumptions, and behavioural characteristics of economic agents, using a combination of mathematical and graphical techniques.

 EC108 may include topics on: